marcoETmx/Movies-API/README.md

 * Fill the config file env

 ## Installation
-To install this proyect just type and execute
+To install this project just type and execute

 ```bash
 npm install